Autocar India

 All naturally aspirated petrol midsize SUVs ranked as per ARAI mileage

-The Hyryder is Toyota’s equivalent to the Grand Vitara, and except for the visual changes, mechanically it is identical to the Maruti SUV.
-It gets the same 103hp engine as the Grand Vitara, and has a similar claimed mileage with both the manual and automatic options.
-The AWD version, however, has a 0.19kpl higher claimed fuel efficiency, making it the most efficient AWD variant in the mid-size SUV segment.
+The Hyryder is Toyota’s counterpart to the Grand Vitara, with distinct visual styling.
+Mechanically, it is identical, with the same 103hp engine and similar claimed mileage figures for the manual and automatic variants.
+The AWD version, however, has a 0.19kpl higher fuel efficiency, making it the most efficient AWD offering in the midsize SUV segment.

 Toyota Hyryder ARAI mileage for 1.5-litre petrol engine